MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

     Install-Package Microsoft.InformationProtection.Policy
     Install-Package Microsoft.InformationProtection.Protection
     ```
 6. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
-This allows the dependent .DLLs to be found at runtime, by client applications:
+This allows the dependent DLLs to be found at runtime, by client applications:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.
    - On the **System Properties** dialog, click **Environment Variables**.